Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 Or

-I'll avoid mentioning it because it might be harmful to viewers, as I was once a member of the Soka Gakkai.
+I'm avoiding this because it might be harmful to viewers, as I was once a member of the Soka Gakkai.
 I'm not sure if there's any connection to the image of a lion chanting the daimoku in the video.
-Soka Gakkai used the image of a lion, which has no connection to the original, but I'm sure it's something to do with Europe.
-I was spiritually deceived by that kind of trick image.
+Soka Gakkai used the image of a lion, which has no connection to the group.
+Perhaps it's something to do with Europe?
+I'm sure.
+I was spiritually deceived by this trick image.

 Or, I was in a situation where I was fooling myself into thinking that this was the case.